AlexisAmadei/board-game-companion/README.md

 ## Acknowledgment

-We would like to express our gratitude to the creators of the **Secret Hitler** board game for their brilliant design and engaging gameplay, which inspired this digital adaptation. **Secret Hitler** is a trademark of Goat, Wolf, & Cabbage LLC.
-This project is an unofficial companion app and is not affiliated with, endorsed by, or associated with the official **Secret Hitler** board game or its creators in any way.
+We would like to express our gratitude to the creators of the **Secret H** board game for their brilliant design and engaging gameplay, which inspired this digital adaptation. **Secret H** is a trademark of Goat, Wolf, & Cabbage LLC.
+This project is an unofficial companion app and is not affiliated with, endorsed by, or associated with the official **Secret H** board game or its creators in any way.
 All rights to the original game, including its mechanics, design, and branding, remain with Goat, Wolf, & Cabbage LLC.